The Applicant Guide: How Will My Application Be Processed?

 Maximum Email Size and Zip Files

 Emails which exceed 25 Mb will be refused by the HSE mailing system.
-In addition, an email may not be submitted with more than 30 attachments.
+In addition, an email may not be submitted with a large number of attachments.

 If your application exceeds these limits, we would be able to accept a 'zipped' application.
-Alternatively, we would be happy to receive the information on CD submitted in the same format, together with the covering letter.
+Alternatively, we would be happy to receive the information via ShareFile in the same format, together with the covering letter.

-Further details of the documentation requirements for most applications is given in The Applicant Guide.
+Further details of the documentation requirements for most applications is given in The Applicant Guide - what to include.

-Applications must be emailed to email@example.com or sent to Pesticides Branch Applications Sift, Chemicals Regulation Division, Mallard House, Kings Pool, 3 Peasholme Green, York, YO1 7PX.
+Applications and requests for a ShareFile link must be emailed to [email protected] or sent to Pesticides Delivery Branch Applications Sift, Chemicals Regulation Division, Mallard House, Kings Pool, 3 Peasholme Green, York, YO1 7PX.

 What happens after I submit my application?

 Applications are considered at an 'Applications Sift' which usually takes place every Tuesday.
 At the sift we will determine if your application is acceptable as well as the appropriate processing stream and fee for your application.

 When HSE receives the application, an initial assessment of the information will be made to determine if the submission is complete.

 A fee is charged for this step whether the application is accepted or not.
 If the submission is regarded as incomplete it will be rejected and the application closed.
 Any subsequent application will need to be submitted in full and will be allocated a new application (COP) number.